-The following is a summary of the status of our major neuroscience clinical development programs as of the date of this Quarterly Report on Form 10-Q. With our Reprioritization announcement on August 14, 2023, some of our trials and programs have been paused or deprioritized as noted below.
+The following is a summary of the status of our major neuroscience clinical development programs as of the date of this Quarterly Report on Form 10-Q: 10-Q. We have also slowed the clinical development process of our lead BXCL501 product candidates as further described below, and progression of our lead BXCL501 clinical programs is subject to applicable funding.